-Whether it's your first kiss with someone new or your lifetime partner, kissing usually leaves an impression -- one that lingers long after your lips have locked.
+Whether it's your first kiss or your thousandth, whether it’s with someone new or with your longtime partner, kissing leaves an impression -- one that lingers long after your lips have disengaged.

-If your first kiss -- or any of the many that follow -- isn't what you're hoping for, talk about it.
 Many couples hesitate to talk about kissing out of embarrassment, Christian says.
+But if your first kiss -- or any of the many that follow -- isn't what you're hoping for, talk about it.

-Don't be shy about telling your partner what you like or asking what your partner prefers, he says.
-Just don't do it while you're kissing, so your partner doesn't take it as a rebuke.
+Don't be shy about telling your partner what you like or asking what your partner prefers, Christian says.
+Just don't do it while you're kissing so your partner doesn't take it as a rebuke.

 Men's and Women's Kissing Mistakes

 Most of us have clear preferences -- turn-ons and pet peeves -- when it comes to kissing styles.